ayyya6969/TelegramGroupPastebin/README.md

   Easily send messages from the web interface to your designated Telegram group.

 - **Post from Telegram to Web**
-  Use the `/post` command in your Telegram group to send content directly to your web pastebin.
+  Easily send messages from Telegram group to your web interface.

 - **Synchronized Deletion**
   Delete messages from the web interface, and they will also be removed from the Telegram group.